gadgetonline/rubocop-squad/README.md

-# The rubocop-perchwell Gem
+# rubocop-squad

-The `rubocop-perchwell` gem provides a standard, baseline _Rubocop_ configuration for all Ruby development at Perchwell.
+The `rubocop-squad` gem provides a robust _Rubocop_ configuration for Ruby development.
 It defines a set of rules in its _.rubocop.yml_ and wraps its dependencies, other Rubocop gems, into a single package.

-`rubocop-perchwell` contains these cops:
+`rubocop-squad` contains these cops:

 * `rubocop-faker`
 * `rubocop-ordered_methods`
 * `rubocop-performance`